Legally reviewed by:

 • Misuse the technology in ways contrary to the manufacturer’s instructions

-These actions could constitute negligence if they contribute to an accident.
+These actions could constitute negligence if they contribute to a car accident.
 Courts will likely examine whether the passenger’s conduct created foreseeable risks that a reasonable person would have avoided.

 Shared Control Scenarios